Understanding how financial aid works

 - Grants & scholarships

-If you’re wondering how paying for college fits into your bigger financial picture, an Ameriprise advisor will help assess your financial situation and plan accordingly.
+If you’re wondering how paying for college fits into your bigger financial picture, an Ameriprise financial advisor will help assess your financial situation and plan accordingly.

 The college financial aid process